honusz/Tonalite/README.md

 ## Run

-To start Tonalite locally, run `node index.js`
+To start Tonalite locally, run `npm start`

 You will find the UI at `localhost:3000` by default.